 Back in 2011 I was interviewed by PropertyWire for an article called, Locks Or Stocks?
 Which Should I Buy?
 Although I consider stocks and real estate to be equal opportunity investment vehicles - basically one investment consists of words on a piece of paper while the other is essentially a pile of bricks and mortar - their value is subject to change based on how well they've been tended and the market conditions at the time it is traded.
 The potential for profitability is very much linked to the law of averages, as well as to investor education and experience.
-In cases, buy and hold strategy, as well as diversification of investment asset types allows you best to weather any market downturns.
+In both cases, the 'buy and hold' strategy, as well as diversification of investment asset types (like a principal residence plus an investment property portfolio) allows you best to weather any market downturns.

 Though I caution your expectation of profit, because it's more likely than not you won't take into consideration the real costs of homeownership.
 Here's my post on all the costs asscoiated with buying a home in Toronto in What Are The Closing Costs For A Property Purchase? even before you take into account the costs of servicing the debt, upgrades, maintenance and repairs, and operating expenses.